The arrangement of the upper teeth in humans. Features of the structure of teeth

 Photo: Designation of teeth according to the Zsigmondy-Palmer system

-Another dental formula might look like this:
+Another dental formula may look like this:

 • C - fangs, 1 each, 4 in total;